swiss-ai-center/a-guide-to-mlops/docs/part-4-labeling-the-data-and-retrain/introduction.md

-# Part 4 - Labeling the data and retrain
+# Introduction

+Learn how to label new data and retrain the model using Label Studio.